fullmetal-fred/node-red-dashboard-2-cloudflare-auth/README.md

 1. Install @flowfuse/node-red-dashboard

-2. Install `@fullmetal-fred/node-red-dashboard-2-cloudflare-auth (via NPM currently, not available at flows.nodered.org)
+2. Install `@fullmetal-fred/node-red-dashboard-2-cloudflare-auth` via npm or flows.nodered.org

 3. Create a Dashboard element and wire it up to a debug node set to display the whole msg object (not just payload)

 4. Navigate to your Node-RED dashboard instance via your Cloudflare tunnel, authenticate with Access, and click on the button in your Node-RED dashboard

-5. Navigate back to the Node-RED editor's debug window and see the email provided under msg._client.user
+5. Navigate back to the Node-RED editor's debug window and see information provided under msg._client.user

 ## Contributing